learningmatter-mit/NeuralForceField/README.md

 ## Usage

 For those just getting started, we recommend referring to the [wiki](https://github.mit.edu/MLMat/NeuralForceField/wiki) or advanced users can just jump right in.
 A Jupyter notebook interface or a command line interface can be used with NFF.
+There is also a high-throughput option for using NFF, where you use HTVS to run simulations or perform calculations with NFF.

 ### Jupyter notebooks